Why Poor Airflow Causes Moisture Problems

 Another issue is short or ineffective circulation.
 The system may cycle on and off without running long enough or moving enough air to stabilize humidity throughout the house.
 This can leave certain rooms damp even though the main living area feels comfortable.

-When HVAC operation does not fix moisture, the issue may involve airflow imbalance, humidity sources, ventilation problems, or a combination of all three.
-The broader guide on how to find, fix, and prevent moisture problems can help place HVAC airflow in the larger moisture-control system.
+When HVAC operation does not fix dampness, the issue may involve airflow imbalance, humidity sources, ventilation problems, or a combination of all three.
+The broader guide on finding and preventing whole-home moisture problems can help place HVAC airflow in the larger moisture-control system.

 If the system runs frequently but moisture keeps returning, airflow should be evaluated as part of the diagnosis instead of assuming the problem is only with the thermostat or cooling equipment.